 Midgard‘s Tales of Kreia truly is one of those records.
 Folk Metal is their credo, they said.
 Yet, the stuff they strut is somewhere in the midst of Ensiferum, old-style Varg1), and a goodly dose of Eluveitie with a few hints at Finntroll and their ilk.

-I told ye, they don’t invent nothing new, didn’t I?
+I told ye, they don’t invent anything new, didn’t I?
 These bands will take what fits and mix well.
 Like some demonically possessed bartender who makes metal cocktails out of different styles.

 Frankly, right from the onset Tales feels like one of those props.
 And I don’t mean that in a bad way.
 First Midgard hit you with a short blurb of faux-folk.
 Just to have an excuse to fan the bright-blue flames of that corny thrash-goes-Power-Metal thing later on.
 And delivered at full speed too, with a power that will hit ye like a friggin’ freight train.